Nikola (TV series)

 Nikola is a German television sitcom that premiered on 12 September 1997 on RTL Television.

 Synopsis

-After her divorce, Nicola Vollendorf moves to Cologne together with her children Peter and Stephanie.
+After her divorce, Nikola Vollendorf moves to Cologne together with her children Peter and Stephanie.
 Nikola starts to work at Rheintal hospital as head nurse at the orthopedic department.
 The show centers around her arguments with Chief Physician Dr. Schmidt, who is not only the head of her department, but also lives in the same building as Nikola.
 Although they are arguing most of the time, Nikola and Dr. Schmidt start to trust each other and build a relationship.